Webklex/php-imap/README.md

 [![Hits][ico-hits]][link-hits]

 ## Description
 PHP-IMAP is a wrapper for common IMAP communication without the need to have the php-imap module installed / enabled.
-The functionality is almost completely integrated and even supports IDLE operation.
+The protocol is completely integrated and therefore supports IMAP IDLE operation and the "new" oAuth authentication process as well.
+You can enable the `php-imap` module in order to handle edge cases, improve message decoding quality and is required if you want to use old protocols such as pop3.

 ## Table of Contents
 - [Installation](#installation)
 - [Configuration](#configuration)
 - [Usage](#usage)